-The human factor in digital operator rounds
+The human factor in digital operator rounds.

 When we talk about optimizing and digitizing work processes, the focus is on how we can work efficiently in an advanced digital manner.
-Often, we lose the human touch in digital operator rounds, which remains an essential element in creating a successful outcome.
+Often, we lose the human touch in digital operator rounds, an essential element in creating a successful outcome.

 When the container shipping company Maersk wanted to increase their performance KPIs they started a process wishing to boost efficiency through all the logistics operations supporting shipments which included the call centers.
 If customers met the criteria set, the staff had to provide assistance tailored for each need, which led to a ‘tick-the-box’ approach.
 The current workflow was not delivering the results expected with staff filling in four to five pages per customer so that the company could have insights into each call.
 The KPIs were geared to the bonus system and the number of calls each agent covered per day.